 October 31, 2022

-From claiming your space in the market to invoicing your first client, there are plenty of nuts and bolts to figure out when setting up a business.
-We’ve helped countless companies get their business off the ground, and have perfected a step-by-step approach to setting up a company.
-In this ten-part guide, we tackle insurance, contracts, intellectual property, directors, shares, and much, much more.
-From building your board, to scaling your business, here are our top ten things to think about when setting up your business.
+From deciding your business name to invoicing your first client, there are plenty of nuts and bolts to figure out when starting a business.
+We’ve helped countless companies get their burgeoning business idea off the ground, and have perfected a step-by-step approach to setting up a company.
+In this ten-part guide, we tackle insurance, contracts, intellectual property, directors, shares, and much more.
+From building your board, to scaling your company, here are our top ten things to think about when starting a business.

-Perhaps one of the earliest decisions you’ll need to make will be deciding upon the legal structure of your business.
-This decision impacts your liability, management, taxation, and financing, and can shape the future of what you can expect your business to achieve.
+Perhaps one of the earliest decisions you’ll need to make - aside from conjuring up a business plan - will be deciding upon the legal structure of your company.
+The legal structure of a business impacts liability, management, taxation, and financing, and can shape what you can expect your new business to achieve.
 When it comes to business structures, there are quite a few to choose from, from private companies to sole traders.
 But which one is best for you?

 A limited company is a standalone legal entity.
 This means, that the business is considered to be separate from you, meaning your personal liability is limited.
-In a limited company, you’ll be a shareholder of the business as the founder, and you may well have other shareholders in the business.
+In a limited company, you’ll be a shareholder of the business as the business owner, and you may well have other shareholders in the company.
 What are the pros of setting up a limited company?
 Well, there are quite a few…

 Before scrambling to set up your limited company, it’s worth noting that this model can have its downsides.
 From stacks of admin to Companies House obligations, running a Limited Company won’t suit everyone.

 The clue’s in the name with the partnership business structure - partnerships are made up of two or more people, who take on unlimited liability.
 In this type of business structure, partners share the risk, rewards, and profits of the business.

 Unlike the traditional partnership model outlined above, limited liability partnerships are structured in such a way as to limit the liability of the partners involved.